-In this section we give an overview of an intelligent-artefact space we are constructing at Essex to illustrate the kind of technology involved.
-More extensive descriptions of the technology involved in these rooms is given elsewhere [Callaghan 01, Colley 01, Hagras 01].
+We are constructing an intelligent-artefact space at the University of Essex to illustrate the kind of approach described above.
+More extensive descriptions of the technology involved in these rooms are given elsewhere [Callaghan 01, Colley 01, Hagras 01].
 We have chosen a student dormitory (see figure 4) to be a demonstrator and test-bed for some of the techniques involved.
 The dormitory constitutes a personal space populated by an assortment of personal computer-based artefacts, many of which are to be configured by the occupant.
 Being a student dormitory it is a multi-use space (i.e. contains areas with differing activities such as sleeping, working, entertaining etc).
-The occupant of the room (a student) would be free to decorate his room with whatever artefacts he chooses (both computer and non-computer based; passive and active).
+The occupant of the room (a student) would be free to decorate his room with whatever artefacts he chooses (computer and non-computer based, passive and active).
 Because this room is of an experimental nature we are fitting it with a liberal placement of sensors (e.g. temp. sensors, presence detectors, system monitors etc) and effectors (e.g. door actuators, equipment switches etc), which the occupant can also configure and use.
 Our expectations are that the occupant would chose to decorate his personal space (the room) with a variety of artefacts ranging from building service devices such as heaters to entertainment systems such as CD/TV.
 A possible scenario is as follows.
-The student moves into the dormitory, which contains some existing artefacts with him.
+The student moves into the dormitory, which contains some existing artefacts (mostly connected with the room infrastructure) but brings other more personal artefacts with him.
 He then runs a configuration program on his PC that allows him to set up associations between sensors and effectors.